drduh/macOS-Security-and-Privacy-Guide/README.md

 Alternatively, you can manage an encrypted passwords file yourself with `gpg` (shameless plug for my [pwd.sh](https://github.com/drduh/pwd.sh) script).

-In addition to passwords, ensure your online accounts (such as github, google accounts, etc.) have [two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) (a.k.a.
-2FA) enabled, see [OAuth](http://oauth.net).
+In addition to passwords, ensure your online accounts (such as github, google accounts, etc.) have [two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) enabled.

-Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token, [Authy](https://www.authy.com/), [Google Authenticator](https://support.google.com/accounts/topic/28786), [onelogin](https://www.onelogin.com), [duosecurity](https://www.duosecurity.com).
+Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token.

-Avoid to login/register on a site by using another of your account, like Facebook, Google, Twitter...
-This increase the risks if one of them is compromised, Ref.
-[1](http://www.techrepublic.com/article/ibm-builds-a-service-to-help-you-know-who-to-trust-in-the-cloud/) -  [2](http://arxiv.org/pdf/1509.09057v1.pdf) [pdf]

 ## Wi-Fi
 OS X remembers access points it has connected to.
 Like all wireless devices, your Mac will broadcast all of these access point names it remembers (e.g. *So-and-so's Router*) each time it looks for a network (e.g. wake from sleep).